OpenLI-NZ/openli/doc/ProvisionerDoc.md

                              If set to "cconly", then only CCs will be produced by OpenLI for this intercept.
                              The default setting is "all".
+* `payloadencryption`     -- Specifies if the CC and IRI contents should be encrypted and, if so, which encryption method to use.
+If set to "none", no encryption is performed.
+                             The encryption method supported right now is "aes-192-cbc".
+                             The default setting is "none".
+* `encryptionkey`         -- The encryption key to use when encrypting CC and IRI contents.
+This option is mandatory if `payloadencryption` is NOT set to "none".
+The ideal key length is 24 characters.
+Shorter keys will be padded with null bytes, longer keys will be truncated to 24 characters.

 ### SIP Target Specifics